-5.59 Wirral's peninsular landform leads to a significant and increasing risk of flooding in some areas of the Borough, particularly along the coast.
-As a result of climate change, the risk of flooding to local communities is expected to rise, especially along the North Wirral foreshore, therefore the importance of steering more vulnerable development to areas at low risk of flooding, as stated in the NPPF and SFRA, is recognised by the Council.

-5.60 The Borough has extensive residential areas near the coast and inland watercourses.
+- 5.59 Wirral's peninsular landform leads to a significant and increasing risk of flooding in some areas of the Borough, particularly along the coast.
+As a result of climate change, the risk of flooding to local communities is expected to rise, especially along the dynamic North Wirral foreshore, therefore the importance of working with natural processes and steering more vulnerable development to areas at low risk of flooding, as stated in the NPPF and SFRA, is recognised by the Council. - 5.60 The Borough has extensive residential areas near the coast and inland watercourses.
 As such, Wirral's Coastal Strategy was produced in response to a need to identify sustainable arrangements for the future management of flood and coastal erosion risk.

-5.61 Approximately 11% of the Borough's land area is currently at risk from flooding from the sea and/or watercourses, including river valleys associated with the Fender, Birket, Arrowe Brook and Dibbin.
+- 5.61 Approximately 11% of the Borough's land area is currently at risk from flooding from the sea and/or watercourses, including river valleys associated with the Fender, Birket, Arrowe Brook and Dibbin.
 Inland, major areas of risk are centred around the River Birket and River Fender in the north of the Borough, to the south of the settlement of Hoylake.
-However, Wirral's Level 1 SFRA (2019)34 highlights that the Borough also has extensive residential areas near the coast and inland watercourses along the Mersey coast and east of the M53.

-5.62 The SFRA also highlights significant risk of coastal flooding.

-5.63 In particular, there have been the following recent incidents of flooding in Wirral:

-- August-September 2015, across various locations in Wirral following severe rainfall. - Widespread coastal flooding during a flood incident in December 2013, with the towns of West Kirby and New Brighton particularly affected; - An extreme storm event in September 2012, following an extended period of intermittent heavy rain, across various locations.

-5.64 Wirral's Coastal Strategy highlights four areas for Prioritised Works, two of which are designated as 'moderate urgency':

-- 1. West Kirby (provision of new flood prevention measures) - 2.
-Meols Parade (sea wall toe and refurbishment work)

-5.65 A further two are designated as 'low urgency':

-- 1. Rock Park (river wall refurbishment work) - 2.
-Wallasey Embankment (additional embankment toe protection)

-5.66 Wirral MBC is responsible for 19 miles of sea and river walls between the Borough boundaries at Eastham and Heswall.
-In 2018 the Environment Agency agreed to part fund a new flood defence wall along the South Parade in West Kirby in order to protect homes and businesses and given the growing number of tidal and surge flooding episodes.

-5.67 However, beyond engineered solutions, there is support in local policy for working with natural processes to alleviate flood risk where appropriate.
-The Mersey Estuary Nature Improvement Area (NIA) can play a role in helping to deliver coastal protection through enhanced saltmarsh areas, reducing coastal erosion and flooding.
+However, Wirral's Level 1 SFRA (2019) highlights that the Borough also has extensive residential areas near the coast and inland watercourses along the Mersey coast and east of the M53. - 5.62 The SFRA also highlights significant risk of coastal flooding and makes a number of recommendations, including the monitoring of any proposals for estuary tidal power. - 5.63 In particular, there have been the following recent incidents of flooding in Wirral: - August-September 2015, across various locations in Wirral following severe rainfall. - Widespread coastal flooding during a flood incident in December 2013, with the towns of West Kirby and New Brighton particularly affected; - An extreme storm event in September 2012, following an extended period of intermittent heavy rain, across various locations. - 5.64 Wirral's Coastal Strategy highlights four areas for Prioritised Works, two of which are designated as 'moderate urgency': - 1.
+West Kirby (provision of new flood prevention measures) - 2.
+Meols Parade (sea wall toe and refurbishment work) - 5.65 A further two are designated as 'low urgency': - 1.
+Rock Park (river wall refurbishment work) - Wallasey Embankment (additional embankment toe protection) - 5.66 Wirral MBC is responsible for 19 miles of sea and river walls between the Borough boundaries at Eastham and Heswall.
+In 2018 the Environment Agency agreed to part fund a new flood defence wall along the South Parade in West Kirby in order to protect homes and businesses and given the growing number of tidal and surge flooding episodes. - 5.67 However, beyond engineered solutions, there is support in local policy for working with natural processes to alleviate flood risk where appropriate.
+The Mersey Estuary Nature

-34 Wirral MBC Level 1 Strategic Flood Risk Assessment (June 2019) JBA Consulting
+&lt;sup>38 Wirral MBC Level 1 Strategic Flood Risk Assessment (June 2019) JBA Consulting